 Phylo is a card game that highlights the wonderful, complex, and inspiring things that inform our understanding of biodiversity and science; the game is developed under a crowd sourcing and open access model.
 Postdoc Kathryn Turner designed the beta version of the Women In Science and Engineering Phylo deck, which focuses on awesome women in STEM fields throughout history as well as issues pertaining to gender equity.
 Expansion decks are in development, and accompanying teaching modules are also being designed!

 Collaboration with participant communities

 We believe strongly in collaborating with the participants of our various human genetics research projects, including through regular visits to share and discuss research results.
-For example, we have a longstanding relationship with the Batwa rainforest hunter-gatherers of southwest Uganda; included among the images at left is an illustration by Alex Cagan of results from one of our studies that aided our presentation to the Batwa.
+For example, we have a longstanding relationship with the Batwa rainforest hunter-gatherers of southwest Uganda; included among the images at left are illustrations by Alex Cagan and Marija Stojkovic of our results aided our presentations to the Batwa.
 Graduate student Richard Bankoff and Dr. Perry also published a paper on the ethics of genomics research with human hunter-gatherer populations.

 "Human hair diversity" blog (Tina)

 Graduate student Tina Lasisi maintains a blog that is broadly about humans, hair, and diversity.
 Her posts (and her research) consider these topics both individually and integratively.
 The topics of Tina's posts have included (for example) why we need diversity in science, the value and importance of outreach, and on her project and career development process.
 Tina was recently featured on the popular radio show Quirks & Quarks regarding her viral tweet that anthropologists did not stop referring to biological 'race' to be politically correct, rather because it was bad science.